K-Coll/Milestone-Project-1/README.md

 * If you try to submit a blank message without a description for your enquiry, you will see the following message:
     ![submit enquiry message]()

+### Solved Bugs
+1. Nav Bar Section
+On the “Local Area” and “Contact” page, there was no clear distinction between the Nav Bar and the Main Body.
+To fix this, there was an iterative design process of the website, which was improved upon by adding in a < hr > tag to cover the whole width of the page.
+This was not added to the “Home” page and the “Campsite” page, as the hero image acts as the section break after the Nav Bar and before the main body text.
+Therefore, it was deemed unnecessary.
+This also incorporates the brand and the theme and creates a more cohesive look.

+2. Footer
+At first, the social media icons were too close together.
+This caused an issue particularly on small devices, as it was difficult to distinguish which link you wanted to click on.
+This was fixed by increasing the size of the icons and adding padding to create more space between the < a > links.

+3. Campsite page – Facilities section
+At first the columns for the facilities section were too close together making the text look squashed together.
+This made the section itself quite short in comparison to the hero image and the pitches section.
+This was fixed by adding padding to the top and bottom to the bootstrap columns to create more space in-between the font awesome icons.
+Furthermore, the overall vertical alignment of this section of the page is now more balanced as it is taller than before.

+4. Main Page - General Info Section
+On a mobile device there was not enough room between the general info sections, in particular between the middle section in relation to the top and bottom sections.
+This was fixed by increasing the margins with the bootstrap classes to add spacing in between the columns, when on a small device in a stacked view.

+5. Local Area - Cards
+Both the “Glyndwr Town” and “Events” cards were the same height and the “Llŷn Peninsula Beach” and “Things To Do” cards were the same height.
+However, all four cards were not the same height as each other due to the differing amount of text.
+To fix this, the Bootstrap class of ‘h-100’ was added to each individual card, to make the height equal and all the same.

+6. Contact Us – Main Body
+I wanted to add a < hr > tag between the FAQ and Contact sections on a small device, as when they were stacked on top of each other, there was no clear distinction between the two sections.
+However, when adding the < hr > it worked for the small device, but it pushed the Bootstrap grid columns out of alignment on the medium and large devices.
+This was solved by using a media query to hide this < hr > tag from view on medium and large devices, and to only have it visible on small devices where the sections are stacked on top of each other.
+A border was not added to the Bootstrap columns themselves, as this wasn’t necessary to distinguish between the sections for the medium and large devices.

 ## Technologies Used

 ### Languages Used